 Mission style architecture and excellent, internationally-inspired, locally sourced food add to Santa Fe’s appeal, but its crowning glory will always be the thriving local arts scene.
-This city hosts summer art fairs and features more traditional forms of art appreciation year-round, including numerous galleries and a veritable museum within the walls of the state capital, making Santa Fe the perfect place for a minimoon.
+This city hosts many art and cultural fairs, as well as more traditional forms of art appreciation year-round, including numerous galleries and a veritable museum within the walls of the state capital, making Santa Fe the perfect place for a minimoon.
 Also, whatever you do, don’t miss Meow Wolf!
 It’s an immersive art and performance space/music venue unlike anything else you’ve ever seen.
 Get lost with your love in this virtual, mystical jungle.
 Who knew romance could be this trippy?

 Where to Stay: La Fonda

 Newly remodeled rooms and old world folk art styling make this boutique hotel a one of a kind representation of Santa Fe.
-It also happens to be only steps away from local history and art museums, galleries, shops and the Plaza, which is a national historic landmark.
+La Fonda on the Plaza also happens to be only steps away from local history and art museums, galleries, shops and the Plaza itself, which is a national historic landmark.
+(From $159/night; Expedia)

 What to Eat: Joseph’s

-Local ingredients, international flavor and a vast range of options have earned Joseph’s a reputation for culinary magic.
-Order the honey and cardamom dusted phyllo napoleon or stick to a slightly more basic entrée of grilled salmon, but remember to save room for a dessert … or two.
+Local ingredients, international flavor and a vast range of options have earned Joseph’s Culinary Pub a reputation for culinary magic.
+Order the honey and cardamom dusted phyllo napoleon or stick to a slightly more basic entrée of grilled salmon, but remember to save room for a dessert … or two. ($$$$; TripAdvisor)

 - Secreto Lounge is considered the city’s best cocktail bar for its fresh, “garden to glass” approach.